cs1302uga/cs1302-ce24/README.md

     */
    ```

    1. Using `CallStackApp`, invoke the `factorial` method with `3` supplied for `n`.
+As you scroll to
-Do the call stack
-      depcitions in the app line up with the diagram presented for `factorial(3)` earler in this exercise?
+      to the right, do the call stack depictions in the app line up with the diagram presented for
+      `factorial(3)` earler in this exercise?

    2. If you exclude the calling method (which is omitted in the output of `CallStackApp`), what is the
       maximum number of `factorial` frames that need to fit on the call stack at any point in time to